prometheus2D/Wally/Wally.Core/Default/Projects/Proposals/InvestigationLoopProposal.md

 - Produces auditable investigation artifacts that a human can inspect between iterations.
 - Converges naturally from question asking and evidence gathering into proposal authoring.
 - Gives both console and UI chat a clear way to pause for user input and resume from persisted state.
+- Keeps WinForms manual stepping and Console resume behavior on one shared runtime path.
 - Avoids adding a separate router subsystem by letting the workflow itself move messages when needed.
 - Keyword-driven step selection makes the loop a dynamic branching workflow without requiring a custom loop engine.
 - Keeps the loop infrastructure generic � the same keyword-driven model applies to all Wally loops.
+- Separates canonical workflow state from operational chat transcripts and other debugging history.

 ---